alemontejolp/personal-website/README.md

 Settings for manual deployment on [Render](https://render.com/) are included [4].
 See the deployment manual for Django apps.

 `DEBUG` variable is set to true by default.
 But you can set it to false through the `DEBUG_MODE` environment variable set to `false`.
+It's automatically set to false when running on Render.

 This project uses `DJ-Database-URL` to easily configure the database connection by a `DATABASE_URL` environment variable [5].
-Just set that environment variable for the project to use your desired database.
+Just set that environment variable with a connection string for the project to use your desired database.
 If it's not set, the project uses the default `db.sqlite3` file as DB.

-This project is intended to be used with a MySQL database on production, so the driver is listed in the dependencies.
+This project is intended to be used with a Postgres or MySQL database on production, so the drivers are listed in the dependencies.
 If you want to use other DBMS, you will need to install a proper driver.
-See the supported drivers of `DJ-Database-URL` [5].
+See the drivers that `DJ-Database-URL` supports [5].
 If not supported, you will probably need to change the definition of the `DATABASES` configuration variable.

+**IMPORTANT** If deploying on Render, for any change in dependencies, run the command in `export-dependencies.sh` to generate a `requirements.txt` file.
+For now, Render doesn't support the version of Poetry used in this project, so the `requirements.txt` is used to install dependies.

 ## Development

 To make the environment variables management easier, the package `python-dotenv` is used [6].
 So in your local environment, you can place a `.env` file at the root of the project and set needed variables.
 This way you could have:

 ```
-DATABASE_URL=mysql://USER:PASSWORD@HOST:PORT/NAME
+DATABASE_URL=postgres://USER:PASSWORD@HOST:PORT/NAME
 ```

 and connect with your development (or even production) database from your local environment, but you can always use the default sqlite db.